Real-time Sampling-based Model Predictive Control based on Reverse Kullback-Leibler Divergence and Its Adaptive Acceleration: Experiments

 \subsection{Demonstrations with force-driven mobile robot}

-Finally, the variable impedance control is demonstrated using the proposed method, Accel MPC.
-A total of seven parameters in the force-driven mobile robot is optimized to improve operability: six impedance parameters and one distribution ratio of the applied force between two impedance systems (see Appendix~\ref{app:task}).
-As a baseline, an impedance control that fixes the parameters on nominal values is also tested.
-Since the improvement in optimization performance by Accel MPC has been statistically verified by the above simulations, we now turn our attention to the real-time control on real robot.
-The trajectories of remarkable observations and parameters for five trials of operating the same course with each controller are summarized in Fig.~\ref{fig:exp_result}.
-Note that since there is a large difference in behavior at the beginning and the end of each trial, the trials are evaluated using $10--90$\% of the time from the beginning to the end of the trial, which can be considered steady-state behavior.
+Furthermore, variable impedance control is demonstrated using the proposed method, Accel MPC.
+Seven parameters in the force-driven mobile robot are optimized to improve operability as six impedance parameters and one distribution ratio of the applied force between two impedance systems (see Appendix~\ref{app:task}).
+As a basis, an impedance control that fixes the parameters on nominal values is also tested.
+Since the improvement in optimization performance by Accel MPC has been statistically verified through the aforementioned simulations, we now turn our attention to real-time control on real robot.
+The trajectories of the remarkable observations and parameters for five trials of operating the same course with each controller are summarized in Fig.~\ref{fig:exp_result}, which were obtained using six iterations in most steps.
+Note that since there are unsuitable data without a user touching the robot for starting and stopping the trial from keyboard commands.
+The trials are therefore evaluated using 10--90~\% of the time from the beginning to the end of the trial, which can be considered steady-state behavior with the user touching.
 In addition, the attached video shows examples of the respective trials.

-It can be seen that Accel MPC smoothed out the observations (the top four of Fig.~\ref{fig:exp_result}).
-Specifically, the fixed impedance control caused a problem in that the yaw axis of the pole did not return to its rest position after it moved, disturbing laterally even when moving straight ahead.
-In contrast, with the variable impedance control, the yaw axis of the pole moved only slightly near the origin, enabling the stable straight operation with a nearly constant forward speed and almost zero sideward speed.
-Nevertheless, the turning motion was not inconvenient, and almost the same turning trajectories were drawn in all five trials.
+It can be seen that Accel MPC smoothed out the observations (top four of Fig.~\ref{fig:exp_result}).
+Specifically, the fixed impedance control caused a problem in which the yaw axis of the pole did not return to its resting position after it moved.
+This residual laterally disturbed even moving straight ahead.
+In contrast, with the variable impedance control, the yaw axis of the pole moved only slightly near the origin.
+This enables a stable straight operation with a nearly constant forward speed and almost zero sideward speed.
+Nevertheless, the turning motion was not inconvenient and almost the same turning trajectories were drawn in all five trials.
 These excellent operational performances are the outcome of optimization by Accel MPC, which can be seen in the bottom two of Fig.~\ref{fig:exp_result}.
-That is, during the straight operation, the posture of the pole was attempted to be fixed by increasing its natural frequency and decreasing its damping ratio.
-On the other hand, at the turning motions, Accel MPC responded immediately by increasing the damping ratio and slightly suppressing the frequency.
+Namely, during the straight operation, the posture of the pole was attempted to be fixed by increasing its natural frequency and decreasing its damping ratio.
+At the turning motions, Accel MPC responded immediately by increasing the damping ratio and slightly suppressing the frequency.